Memmy-App/memmy/README.md

 there are already a few projects out there that are using Swift to create their iOS Lemmy applications.
 I'd like to have a codebase where those who may not have a good grasp of native mobile app development to have a chance to contribute, such as those who already have a good grasp of React.

-#### Easily portable to Android
-Although I am not currently targeting Android, creating Android builds from this codebase will be certainly possible, with minor changes.
-If you are interested in doing this but don't know how to go about it, reach out and I will point you in the right direction.

 #### Compatible with already existing libraries
 Especially since Lemmy is an ongoing project that will certainly evolve over time, we can easily use the official